Here Comes the Hammer: Reception

-Billboard considered "Here Comes the Hammer" to be a "winner".
+Billboard magazine considered "Here Comes the Hammer" to be a "winner".
 However, although the three previous singles from the album were Top 10 hits, "Here Comes the Hammer" stalled at number 54 on the Billboard Hot 100.
 It performed better on the Billboard Hot R&B/Hip-Hop Songs and Hot Rap Songs charts, peaking at number 15 and number 17, respectively.
-It was nominated for a 1991 Grammy Award for Best Rap Solo Performance at the 34th Annual Grammy Awards.
+Stephen Dalton from NME wrote, "Although his recent hits have always leaned heavily on other people's work, Hammer has sampled James Brown so blatantly and completely here that his own fleeting presence is utterly superfluous."
+The song was nominated for a 1991 Grammy Award for Best Rap Solo Performance at the 34th Annual Grammy Awards.

 "Here Comes the Hammer" was later included on Hammer's 1996 compilation album, Greatest Hits.
 It was also included on the multi-artist compilation album, Original Hits: Rap & Soul, in 2010.